Register today

 The Programme “Master in Food Systems” (MFS) is an integrated graduate degree programme organized by academic institutions and industrial partners from across EIT Food pan-European partner network.
 Its goal is to prepare students to drive a future transformation of the food system and increase the competitiveness of their future employing companies.
 The MFS programme promotes a deep knowledge of the food system as an integrated value chain by providing students with the opportunity to study consecutively at three academic institutions which provide distinctly different semester blocks, each one of them focusing on specific areas of the food system.
 This is coupled with a partner-mentored project/thesis work and non-academic activities offered by industrial partners.

-The seven participating universities have developed distinct in-depth blocks that cover specific areas of the food system.
+The six participating universities have developed distinct in-depth blocks that cover specific areas of the food system.
 By combining three of these blocks or tracks, students gain an integrated knowledge on the food system through various tracks combinations (e.g. primary production + food processing + consumer sciences, or food production + logistics + digitization).
 In addition, pan-European activities at industrial partner sites will ensure bonding of the international cohort, and facilitate the creation of an international alumni network, with alumni activities offered by EIT Food.
 The programme will create a class of students that covers the food system in its entirety, with graduates having a holistic systems-type knowledge along with skills sets, providing, at the same time, selective knowledge within the food system by being able to customize their particular Master Programme.

 Your Universities Path Choices